-Our Filmed Entertainment segment generates revenues worldwide principally from: (i) the theatrical release and/or distribution of motion pictures, (ii) home entertainment, which includes sales of DVD, Blu-ray and other products relating to the motion pictures we release theatrically and direct-to-DVD, as well as certain other programming, including content we distribute on behalf of third parties, (iii) television and digital license fees paid worldwide by third parties for film exhibition rights during the various other distribution windows and through digital distributors and (iv) ancillary revenues from providing production services to third parties, primarily at Paramount's studio lot, licensing of its brands for consumer products and theme parks, distribution of content specifically developed for digital platforms and game distribution.
+Our Filmed Entertainment segment generates revenues worldwide principally from: (i) the theatrical release and/or distribution of motion pictures, (ii) home entertainment, which includes sales of DVDs, Blu-ray discs and other products relating to the motion pictures we release theatrically and direct-to-DVD, as well as certain other programming, including content we distribute on behalf of third parties, (iii) television and digital license fees paid worldwide by third parties for film exhibition rights during the various other distribution windows and through digital distributors and (iv) ancillary revenues from digital license fees paid worldwide by third parties for film exhibition rights through digital distributors, providing production services to third parties, primarily at Paramount's studio lot, licensing of its brands for consumer products and theme parks, and distribution of content specifically developed for digital platforms and game distribution.

 Revenues from motion picture theatrical releases tend to be cyclical with increases during the summer months and around holidays, particularly in the first quarter of our fiscal year.
 The theatrical success of a motion picture is a significant factor in determining the revenues it is likely to generate in home entertainment sales and licensing fees during the various other distribution windows.
 Our home entertainment revenues may also be affected by the number, timing and mix of home entertainment releases in any given period, consumer tastes and consumption habits, the prominence given by distributors and retailers to our releases compared to those of our competitors, and by overall economic conditions, including consumer preference for rental or purchase and trends in discretionary spending.
+While the DVD category continues to decline, this has been partially offset by increases in revenues from digital sources.

-The industry continues to experience softness in the DVD market as a result of several factors, including the maturation of the standard definition DVD format, the emergence of various digital distribution platforms and weakness in the overall economy.
-We continue to focus on our inventory and supply chain management by carefully managing initial and replenishment shipments on home entertainment new releases, shelf space needs for catalog titles and other promotional and operating strategic initiatives.
+The home entertainment industry continues to experience softness in the DVD market as a result of several factors, including the maturation of the standard definition DVD format, the popularity of various emerging digital distribution platforms and continuing weakness in the overall economy.

 The output term of Paramount's agreement with DreamWorks Animation expires on the later of the delivery of 13 qualified animated motion pictures and December 31, 2012, subject to earlier termination under certain limited circumstances.
-Paramount has distributed 11 DreamWorks Animation films under the agreement and expects to distribute the last two films under the current agreement in fiscal year 2012.
+Paramount has released 13 DreamWorks Animation films under the agreement in theaters, two of which were released in fiscal year 2012, and expects to distribute the final film under the agreement in November 2012.

-In October 2010, Paramount and Marvel amended the arrangement under which Paramount distributes certain of Marvel's self-produced feature films on a worldwide basis.
+In October 2010, Paramount and MVL Productions LLC ("Marvel"), now a subsidiary of The Walt Disney Company, amended the arrangement under which Paramount distributes certain of Marvel's self-produced feature films on a worldwide basis.
 Paramount transferred to Marvel substantially all of its worldwide distribution rights to The Avengers and all of its worldwide distribution rights to Iron Man 3, in exchange for aggregate minimum guaranteed payments to Paramount of \$115 million and the right for Paramount to receive certain contingent consideration.
-Paramount retained its distribution rights to Thor and Captain America: The First Avenger, which were released in fiscal year 2011, and to the previously released Iron Man and Iron Man 2.
+Paramount retained its distribution rights to Thor and Captain America: The First Avenger, which were released in fiscal year 2011 and were the final two theatrical titles released under the distribution arrangement with Marvel, and to the previously released Iron Man and Iron Man 2.